Middle school career labs support workforce pipeline for high-demand careers

 Hosted by Golden LEAF President, Chief Executive Officer Scott T. Hamilton, Golden LEAF Critical Conversations features conversations with professionals about the most pressing economic development issues shaping communities across North Carolina.

-Healthcare workforce programs deliver strong economic impact in Southeastern North Carolina
+Healthcare programs deliver strong economic impact in Southeastern North Carolina

 In southeastern North Carolina, strengthening the healthcare workforce is also a strategy for long-term economic growth.
 At Cape Fear Valley Health System, expanded physician training has helped address provider shortages while generating significant economic impact across the region.